AleksiNummelin/pika_ergom/README.md

 # --- What has changed with pika-ERGOM? --- #

 The original Python implementation of ERGOM simulated a single year using textfiles as inputs and forcing.
-In **pika-ERGOM** the code has been updated to read and write netCDF files.
-Currently
+In **pika-ERGOM** the code has been updated so that it can also read and write netCDF files.
+Currently it is set up to read hourly temperature and salinity profiles from a netCDF file extracted from the BALMFC Physics Reanalysis (https://data.marine.copernicus.eu/product/BALTICSEA_MULTIYEAR_PHY_003_011/description).
+Hourly mixed layer depth is also read in from this same reanalysis file, while hourly data for solar radiation and wind speed are read from a csv file, with the data obtained from Utö weather station via the FMI open-data portal (https://en.ilmatieteenlaitos.fi/open-data).

+In the original

+Currently (10.07.2026), bottom stress and background water opacity are still read from the original text files, as are initial conditions for...

 # --- Instructions for use --- #